ufs-community/ufs-srweather-app/docs/UsersGuide/source/Quickstart_Container.rst

       export OMP_NUM_THREADS=1
       sed -i 's/bin\/sh/bin\/bash/g' *sh

 #.
-RUN each of the listed scripts in order.
+Run each of the listed scripts in order.
 Scripts with the same stage number (listed in :numref:`Table %s <RegionalWflowTasks>`) may be run simultaneously.

    .. code-block:: console